The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: The Role of Explainability in Safety Assurance

-The first phase of the ML development process is data management.
-The Royal Society's Policy Briefing on Explainable AI emphasises that data quality and provenance is part of the explainability pipeline, specifically saying that \textit{``Understanding the quality and provenance of the data used in AI systems is therefore an important part of ensuring that a system is explainable''} \cite{policybriefing}.
-This includes showing that the data comes from appropriate sources to address the problem concerned by the ML model.
-A widely accepted, harmonised framework for assessment of EHR data quality highlights conformance, completeness and accuracy \cite{kahn2016harmonized}; we prefer accuracy to the original term plausibility because plausibility means that the values are in the possible range but accurate means that the data is not only possible but correct.
+The Royal Society's Policy Briefing on XAI emphasises that data quality and provenance is part of the explainability pipeline, specifically saying that \textit{``Understanding the quality and provenance of the data used in AI systems is therefore an important part of ensuring that a system is explainable''} \cite{policybriefing}.
+This includes showing that the data comes from appropriate sources for the problem addressed.
+A widely accepted, harmonised framework for assessment of Electronic Health Record (EHR) data quality highlights \textit{conformance}, \textit{completeness} and \textit{accuracy} \cite{kahn2016harmonized}; we prefer \textit{accuracy} to the original term plausibility because plausibility means that the values are in the possible range but accurate means that the data is not only possible but correct.
 These criteria would be applicable to any ML systems developed using EHR data.
-In addition to these three criteria we also identify data relevance and data balance as being particularly important to the development of ML models \cite{hawkins2021guidance} \cite{paterson2021assuring}.
-As real world data may contain biases, contain errors, and be incomplete, explaining how these five criteria are met can be at least as important as explaining the ML model itself.
+Further, we also identify data \textit{relevance} and \textit{balance} as being particularly important to ML model development \cite{hawkins2021guidance}.
+As real world data may contain biases, errors, or be incomplete, explaining how these five criteria are met can be at least as important as explaining the ML model itself.